Blaiski/Grappl/README.md

 ‣ **Design Item:** An issue, a bug, a feature, and the likes (any item on your board that you need to action).

-‣ **Codelink:** Grappl's automated code-to-design-to-commit linking operation.
-It links your code-item-level source code changes to the design item you worked on, and to your commit changeblob.
-That's why we call it three-legged!
-Augmented with our Cardcheck out feature, it will update your card on your dashboard service (e.g., automatically add worklog entry, timespent, a Githup permalink, etc), annotate your code items with the design item key (optional in upcoming release), and sync everything up to your remote repository<sup>†</sup>.
+‣ **Codelink:** Codelink is Grappl's powerful and automated code-to-design-to-commit linking operation.
+It establishes a connection between your code items, design items, and commit changeblob, forming a three-legged process.
+By linking your code-item-level source code changes to the corresponding design item you've been working on and your commit changeblob, Codelink streamlines your workflow.
+It goes beyond linking and updating your card on the dashboard service, automatically adding worklog entries, timespent, and even GitHub permalinks.
+In upcoming releases, you'll also have the option to annotate your code items with the design item key.
+With Codelink, Grappl ensures seamless synchronization with your remote repository, keeping everything up to date and enhancing your development process.<sup>†</sup>.

 </br>